The moment-weight inequality and the Hilbert-Mumford criterion: The moment-weight inequality

-Here is the geometric picture behind Chen's proof in~\cite{CIII} of the moment-weight inequality (proof~2 above).
-The homogeneous space $M=\rG^c/\rG$ is a complete, connected, simply connected Riemannian manifold with nonpositive sectional curvature (see Appendix~\ref{app:GcG}).
-The curve $\gamma(t):=\pi(\exp(-\i t\xi))$ is a geodesic through $p_0:=\pi(\one)$.
-The formula~\eqref{eq:xieta1} asserts that, for each $t$, the curve $\beta_t(s):=\pi(g^{-1}\exp(-\i su(t)^{-1}\eta(t)u(t)))$ is the unique geodesic connecting $p_1:=\pi(g^{-1})=\beta_t(0)$ to $\gamma(t)=\beta_t(1)$.
-The estimate~\eqref{eq:xieta2} asserts that the angle between the geodesics $\beta_t$ and $\gamma$ at the point $\gamma(t)$ where they meet tends to zero as $t$ tends to infinity.
+is the unique geodesic connecting~${p_1:=\pi(g^{-1})=\beta_t(0)}$ to~${\gamma(t)=\beta_t(1)}$ (see Figure~\ref{fig:chen}).
+Equation~\eqref{eq:xieta2} asserts that the angle between the geodesics~$\beta_t$ and~$\gamma$ at the point~$\gamma(t)$ where they meet tends to zero as~$t$ tends to infinity.
 (This is closely related to the sphere at infinity discussed in Donaldson's paper~\cite{DON-lie}.)
-Now the main point of Chen's proof is a comparison between the slope of the Kempf--Ness function $\Phi_x:M\to\R$ along the geodesics $\gamma$ and $\beta_t$ at the point $\gamma(t)$ where they meet.
+Now the main point of Chen's proof is a comparison between the slope of the Kempf--Ness function~${\Phi_x:M\to\R}$ along the geodesics~$\gamma$ and~$\beta_t$ at the point~$\gamma(t)$.

-\section{Stability in symplectic geometry}
+\chapter{Stability in symplectic geometry}

+This chapter introduces the $\mu$-stability conditions for elements of~$X$ and characterizes them in terms of the properties of the Kempf--Ness function~$\Phi_x$.
+This is the content of the generalized Kempf--Ness Theorem~\ref{thm:KN}.